 Metlakatla is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 1,454 people and just one neighborhood, Metlakatla is the 45th largest community in Alaska.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Metlakatla is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Metlakatla is a town of service providers, sales and office workers and professionals.
-There are especially a lot of people living in Metlakatla who work in office and administrative support (11.51%), farm management occupations (11.20%) and maintenance occupations (8.68%).
+Overall, Metlakatla is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Metlakatla who work in teaching (15.19%), office and administrative support (12.59%), and management occupations (9.44%).